Get all the latest data for Punta Del Este

 How much have property prices increased in Punta Del Este over the past 12 months?

-Property prices in Punta Del Este increased by an estimated 3.5% in USD terms over the past 12 months, from January 2025 to January 2026.
+Property prices in Punta Del Este increased by an estimated 6% in US dollar terms over the past 12 months, which shows a moderate but real upward trend in the 2026 residential market.

 Which neighborhoods have the fastest rising property prices in Punta Del Este as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Punta Del Este are Roosevelt, Aidy Grill, and La Barra, each attracting strong buyer interest for different reasons.
+As of 2026, the three neighborhoods with the fastest rising property prices in Punta Del Este are Playa Brava, San Rafael and Roosevelt.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Punta Del Este.